graphql-java/java-dataloader/README.md

 ### Known issues

-- **Work in progress...**but a `1.0.0` release is imminent!
+- **Work in progress...**but a `1.0.0` release is on its way!
-- There is a [weird issue](https://github.com/engagingspaces/vertx-dataloader/issues/2) where TravisCI is failing, but local builds are just fine.
 - Not yet production-ready as of yet, still porting tests that may uncover bugs.
+- Tests on job queue ordering need refactoring to Futures, one test currently omitted

 ### Upcoming features